Skip to main content

 Joseph Priestley Collection

-Limited Edition Club Collection
+Limited Editions Club Collection

-The Limited Edition Club was founded by George Macy in 1929 and issued finely printed and illustrated limited editions of primarily classics and occasionally contemporary titles.
+The Limited Editions Club was founded by George Macy in 1929 and issued finely printed and illustrated limited editions of primarily classics and occasionally contemporary titles.
 The Club has not released a book since 2010.
 Bowdoin's collection contains nearly 600 titles and is complete from the eleventh series (April 1939 - October 1940).
 It also includes many earlier publications, annual prospecti and ephemera.
 Among the designers represented are Leonard Baskin, W.A.
 Dwiggins, Eric Gill, Edwin Grabhorn, the Mardersteigs, Bruce Rogers, and Daniel Berkeley Updike.
 Illustrations by Henri Cartier-Bresson, Henri Matisse, Pablo Picasso, Arthur Rackham, and many other notable artists are also included.
 The volumes were printed at renowned presses, such as the Anthoensen Press, the Curwen Press, the Grabhorn Press, the Officina Bodoni, and the Press of A. Colish.

 Maine Collection